vladimir-v-diaz/demo/README.md

 $ cp repository/metadata.staged/* repository/metadata
 ```

-The client should not attempt to refresh the top-level metadata and thus the
+The client should not attempt to refresh the top-level metadata and the
 partially written snapshot.json.

 ```Bash